Critical essays (see guidelines below) should be sent by email attachment to email@example.com.

 - Responses will be provided by e-mail through Submittable.

-- If your work is accepted, you will receive two emails: one from Submittable, which will be a general acceptance, and one from the editor, which will indicate the specific piece we would like to accept.
-Payment for the publication of your work will be in the form of two free copies of the journal in which your work appears, which we will send to you upon publication.
+- If your work is accepted, you will first receive an email from the editors through Submittable, and, upon your agreement, you will receive a follow-up email from the minnesota review with a publishing contract.
+Payment for the publication of your work will be in the form of two free copies of the journal in which your work appears, sent to you upon publication.

 Critical Essays & Scholarly Articles

-The minnesota review tracks the challenging landscape of the critical humanities, including but not limited to literary, cultural, and media studies.
+the minnesota review tracks the challenging landscape of the critical humanities, including, but not limited to, literary, cultural, and media studies.
 We tend to prefer shorter, sharper articles which address a broad academic readership.
 We publish:

 • Interviews with leading academics and intellectuals.